Ferguson Jenkins: Legacy

-Honors and awards
+Honours and awards

 In 1974, Jenkins, then with the Texas Rangers, became the first baseball player to win the Lou Marsh Trophy, an award given annually to Canada's top athlete.
 He was also named the Canadian Press male athlete of the year four times (1967, 1968, 1971, and 1974).

+Ferguson Jenkins Statue outside the Chatham Civic Centre.

 In 1987, Jenkins was awarded the Order of Sport, marking his induction into Canada's Sports Hall of Fame.
 Jenkins was inducted into the Canadian Baseball Hall of Fame in 1987, and in 1991, became the first Canadian ever elected to the Baseball Hall of Fame in Cooperstown, New York.
 The 1991 Major League Baseball All-Star Game, held in Toronto, was dedicated to Jenkins; he threw out the ceremonial first pitch to conclude the pregame ceremonies.
 Jenkins was inducted into the Ontario Sports Hall of Fame in 1995, and was inducted onto Canada's Walk of Fame in 2001.
 He was appointed the commissioner of the now-defunct Canadian Baseball League in 2003; the league's Jenkins Cup went missing when the league folded and has been missing ever since.
 He was inducted into the Texas Rangers Hall of Fame in 2004.
 In 2011, the Ontario Sports Hall of Fame created the Ferguson Jenkins Heritage Award in his honour to commemorate those one-of-a-kind events or special moments in time that so embellish the long history of sports in Ontario.

 On December 17, 1979, he was made a Member of the Order of Canada for being "Canada's best-known major-league baseball player".
 Governor General Michaëlle Jean officiated at his investiture into the Order, which finally occurred on May 4, 2007, more than 27 years after he was appointed.
 On May 3, 2009, the Cubs retired jersey number 31 in honor of both Jenkins and Greg Maddux.
 On December 13, 2010, Canada Post announced Jenkins would be honoured in Canada with his own postage stamp.
 The stamp was issued on February 1, 2011, to commemorate Black History Month.
 On May 20, 2022, Jenkins was honored with a statue outside Wrigley Field.
+On June 10, 2023, Jenkins was also honoured with a statue outside the Chatham Civic Centre, in his hometown of Chatham, as well was honoured with a portrait of himself on May 17, 2024, by local artist Lucy Thrift, adorned to the outside wall of Fergie Jenkins Field, also in Chatham.